-Intuitively, a multidistribution $\m\in \MDST{A} $ is a \emph{syntactical representation} of a discrete probability space where at each element of the space is associated a probability and a term of $A$.
-More precisely, \emph{each pair in $\mm$ correspond to a trace of computation}, or --in the language of Markov Decision Processes-- to \emph{ a sample path}.
+Intuitively, a multidistribution $\m\in \MDST{A} $ is a \emph{syntactical representation} of a discrete probability space where each point in the space (each outcome) is associated to a probability and an element of $A$.
+More precisely, \emph{each pair in $\mm$ correspond to a trace of computation}, or---in the language of Markov Decision Processes---to \emph{a sample path}.